5 Ways to Enforce Your Acceptable Use Policy (AUP)

 4) Employee Computer Monitoring Software

-Employee computer monitoring software is an excellent tool for enforcing internet usage policies as it allows consistent oversight into how employees are using technology in the workplace.
+Employee computer monitoring software is an excellent tool for enforcing acceptable use policies as it allows consistent oversight into how employees are using technology in the workplace.

 Uses for Employee Monitoring Software: